Challenge Trophy: Amateur eligibility

+Format and hosts

+Since 1973, the Challenge Trophy competition has featured a host venue for the final weekend or final week of matches.
+Regional interprovincial playoffs (before the final matches) continued up until 1998 after which clubs from all Canadian provinces and territories have been eligible to qualify directly into the final week of the competition.
+Each year, Canada Soccer's provincial and territorial soccer associations determine how clubs from their region qualify for the National Championships.
+Since 1999, anywhere from eight to 12 clubs have competed in the final week of the competition.
+While there have sometimes been Quarterfinals and/or Semifinals since 1985, the National Championships format for the final week has generally started with the group phase and ended with the final ranking/standings day which includes a single-match final for gold medals and the Challenge Trophy.

+Canadian communities have the opportunity to bid on hosting the National Championships.
+As explained by Canada Soccer, "events will be organized and executed by Canada Soccer in collaboration with the Local Organizing Committee."
+Bidders are evaluated across nine different categories: background; support and partnerships; facilities; competition; finance; communication, hosting services & activities; operation organization; legacy; and overall bid presentation.

+Once a Host City is selected, the hosts set up a Local Organizing Committee that stages the competition.
+Canada Soccer remains the "rights holder and has the overall responsibility for these events."

+Hosts by province (1973 to 2025)

 History

 An unofficial Dominion championship for a trophy donated by The People newspaper of London, named the Peoples Shield, was contested from 1906–1912.
 Teams from all provinces did not enter the competition in each year, and it was contested by Western Canada in its last years.

 On May 24, 1912, the Amateur Athletic Union met in Toronto to determine a competition to crown a Canadian national champion.
 That year, the executive of the Dominion of Canada Football Association invited the Duke of Connaught to become the Patron of the Association.
 The Duke donated the Connaught Cup to the FA, which became the championship of Canadian soccer.
 In 1926, the English FA donated a new trophy to replace it as the national championship named the Challenge Trophy.

 The inaugural competition in 1913 and the 1914 edition both featured four teams in a league format; both were won by Manitoba side Norwood Wanderers.
-From 1915 to 1955, the final was generally played as a best-of-three series between the champions of the west and the champions of the east.
-The single-game final used today was first implemented in 1956.

 In 1927, the previously amateur-only tournament opened to professional teams.
 Prior to 1940, fifteen finals were played at Carruthers Park in Winnipeg (1923–1939), (roughly halfway across the country) five in Toronto and one each in Vancouver and Montreal.

 From 1954 to 1961, the trophy was replaced by the Carling Cup.
 The original Challenge Trophy is now retired and on display at Canada Soccer House in Ottawa, Ontario.

 The tournament acted as a men's national championship at the highest level in Canadian soccer in its early years, however, professional and semi-professional tournaments have taken on more importance in recent decades, including the Canadian Championship.

-Qualifying competitions and participants
+Qualifying competitions

-Provincial championships determine the teams competing in The Challenge Trophy: